kuiper2000/tropical-dynamics/_sources/Climatology/Hadley_cell.md

 \theta_E (\phi) & = \theta_0 -\frac{1}{3}\Delta \theta(3 \mathrm{sin}^2\phi-1) \\
 \end{align}
 ```
+where the heating rate of a given column is determined by the energy imbalance between $\theta_E$ and $\theta$ as well as the relaxation time (first equation of {eq}`HH_model_theta_e`).
+The former represents the radiative equilibrium profile of received energy and the latter is the atmospheric temperature. $\theta_E$ follows the second Legendre mode which has a maximum at the equator and minimum at the pole.

 To understand how the angular momentum is balanced and energy is redistributed, we start with a zonal mean zonal momentum equation.
 The Earth's angular momentum is the combination of two components: (1) the tangential velocity from solid body rotation and (2) the wind relative to the Earth's motion.